NativeScript/docs-v7/ui-dialogs.md

   console.log("Dialog result: " + r.result + ", text: " + r.text);
 });
 ```
-*__Important__: Dialog result argument is object with two properties: result and text (entered text).
-Result property is true if the dialog is closed with OK button, false if closed with Cancel button, undefined if closed with neutral button.*
+> The dialog result argument is an object with two properties: result and text (entered text).
+The result property is true if the dialog is closed with the OK button, false if closed with the Cancel button or undefined if closed with a neutral button.

 ### Login

+**Web-Browser Style**

 ```JavaScript
 var dialogs = require("ui/dialogs");
 // User name and password arguments are optional.